z3ntu/RazerGenie/README.md

 RazerGenie is using [OpenRazer](https://openrazer.github.io) for providing control over Razer peripherals.

+## Note:  This is a forked version of RazerGenie 1.8.1 that has been tweaked to add logo and scroll wheel Wave lighting effect support for compatible mice.

+* There is no side LED support.

 ![Screenshot of the RazerGenie main window](https://z3ntu.github.io/RazerGenie/screenshots/mainwindow.png)
 ![Screenshot of the RazerGenie custom editor](https://z3ntu.github.io/RazerGenie/screenshots/customeditor.png)